dzervoudakes/grindstonejs/README.md

 ##### prepend()

-_Inserts a new element or content to the front of the target's childNode list.
-New content can be either HTML input as a string or existing DOM elements._
+_Insert a new element or content to the front of the target's childNode list._
+_New content can be either HTML input as a string or existing DOM elements._

 ```
 $(selector).prepend(content);